 Throughout his career in Congress, Kennedy served on the House Banking Committee, where he played an active role in the federal savings and loan bailout, credit reporting reform, Glass-Steagall overhaul, and financial modernization.
 Kennedy also served on the House Veterans Affairs Committee, passing legislation to strengthen the veterans health care system, investigate the causes of Persian Gulf Syndrome, and provide medical treatment for veterans of the first Persian Gulf War.
 In addition to his role as Chairman and President of Citizens Energy, Kennedy advises and serves on the boards of several companies in the energy, telecommunications, and health care industries.
 The son of the late U.S. Senator Robert F. Kennedy and Ethel Kennedy, Joe Kennedy is married to Beth Kelly Kennedy and is the father of twin sons.
 He is a graduate of the University of Massachusetts at Boston.

 Peter F. Smith joined Citizens Energy in November 2000 as Chief Operating Officer, and was named Chief Executive Officer in December 2014.
-In this role he reports directly to the Chairman and President and is responsible for all aspects of Citizen's business and charitable activities.
-Most recently, he worked on establishing and expanding Citizen's strategic relationship with CITGO to provide discounted heating oil to hundreds of thousands of low-income families, residents of homeless shelters, and Native American tribal members across 25 states.
+In this role he reports directly to the Chairman and President and is responsible for all aspects of Citizens' business and charitable activities.
+Most recently, he worked on establishing and expanding Citizens' strategic relationship with CITGO Petroleum Inc. to provide free heating oil to hundreds of thousands of low-income families, residents of homeless shelters, and Native American tribal members across 25 states.
 Additionally, he has led Citizens' efforts to expand its portfolio of renewable energy projects, particularly solar and wind, and develop high-voltage electricity transmission lines in Southern California to unlock vast renewable energy sources.